Safety in South Africa

 Public transport in South Africa is limited and not always safe for tourists.
 While long-distance buses and the Gautrain are reliable, other forms of local transit can pose security risks:

 - Gautrain: This rapid rail system connects Johannesburg’s OR Tambo International Airport with Sandton and Pretoria.
-It’s modern, efficient, and considered safe.
-Tickets can be purchased at the station or online.
+It’s considered safe and efficient, making it a good option for business travelers.

-- Minibus Taxis: These shared vans are widely used by locals but are not recommended for tourists.
-They are often overcrowded, driven recklessly, and have a history of accidents and crime.
+- Minibus Taxis: While widely used by locals, minibus taxis are generally not recommended for tourists.
+They are often overcrowded, and safety standards can be inconsistent.

 Dealing with Traffic Stops